errbufferoverfl/pearl-memory/README.md

 4. In `bing_settings.yaml` replace the `BING-API-KEY`, `AZURE_TRANSLATE_KEY` and `AZURE_SPEECH_KEY`.

 5. Ensure the `translate_subscription_region` and `voice_subscription_region` is set to the region your resource is deployed in.
-Check [Speech-to-text, text-to-speech, and translation Regions](https://docs.microsoft.com/en-au/azure/cognitive-services/speech-service/regions#speech-sdk) for region short codes.
+Check [Speech-to-text, text-to-speech, and translation Regions](https://docs.microsoft.com/en-au/azure/cognitive-services/speech-service/regions#speech-sdk) for the region short codes.

 6. Populate the `anki_search.csv` with the words you wish to turn into flash cards.
 You can use English or German words and Pearl Memory will handle the translation to and from their respective language, this isn't perfect and some phrases